 This course focuses on helping learners internalize the knowledge, attitudes, skills, and values necessary for facilitating organizational improvement in schools and colleges.
 In particular, it zeros in on the theory and technology of Organizational Development (OD), and the "what, why, and how" of planned change in diverse educational settings from pre-school to graduate school.
 Additionally, the course content is undergirded by person-centered values, democratic leadership skills, as well as the ideology of service-management, and is aimed at facilitating excellence in student-centered teaching and learning.

 Scholars Before Researchers I & II

-Scholars Before Researchers is a two-part course devoted to researching and drafting the dissertation literature review.
+Scholars Before Researchers I and II are courses taken back-to-back in the first semester of Phase III.
+The classes are devoted to researching and drafting Chapter Two of the dissertation proposal.
 Course topics include an overview of the literature review process, advanced library research techniques, and methods of organizing and managing the literature.
 Students will leave the course with a completed draft of their dissertation literature review.
-The course is co-taught with the research librarian who is involved in the process from topic formulation through defense (Green & Bowser, 2002; 2003; 2006)
+A Research Librarian advises these courses and is involved in the process from topic formulation to proposal defense.

 EDDC 620 (3)